ahoqueali/ahoqueali.github.io/_posts/2026-07-12-three-layer-modeling-with-duckdb.md

 | **Data model** | What tables, columns, and types physically exist? |

-Here's an expanded version that brings AI reasoning into the picture while keeping it suitable for LinkedIn:

-I like to think of data modelling as answering three different questions:

-🔹 **Ontology** – *What is a Customer?
-What is an Account?
-How do they relate?*

-🔹 **Semantic Model** – *What business metrics, measures, and dimensions can I query?*

-🔹 **Data Model** – *What tables, columns, and data types physically exist?*

-Each layer has a distinct responsibility.

 The **ontology** captures stable business concepts and their relationships.
 It provides the shared language of the business.

 The **semantic model** defines how those concepts are measured and analysed—metrics, dimensions, calculations, and business rules.